awslabs/eksdemo/docs/install-ebs-csi-driver.md

 ## Install EBS CSI Driver

-This section walks through the process of installing cert-manager.
+This section walks through the process of installing the EBS CSI Driver.
 The command for performing the installation is:
 **`eksdemo install storage-ebs-csi -c <cluster-name>`**.

 Let’s expore the command and it’s options by using the -h help shorthand flag.